fritterhoff/unbound-firewall/README.md

 During my bachelor study I had to write a short term paper about DNS-Firewalls.

 This repo provides the results of this paper, containing the installation and configuration of `unbound` as a local DNS-Firewall and a script for simplified generation of RPZ zone definitions.
-Therefore the quite new functionality DNS-RPZ, introduced with `unbound` in version 1.10 [https://nlnetlabs.nl/news/2020/Feb/20/unbound-1.10.0-released/](nlnetlabs), is used.
-The blocklists are taken from the [https://firebog.net/](The Big Blocklist Collection).
+Therefore the quite new functionality DNS-RPZ, introduced with `unbound` in version 1.10 [nlnetlabs](https://nlnetlabs.nl/news/2020/Feb/20/unbound-1.10.0-released/), is used.
+The blocklists are taken from the [The Big Blocklist Collection](https://firebog.net/).

 # Installation

 ## Unbound

 As mentioned before `unbound` is required in version 1.10.
-This version is e.g. available using [https://packages.debian.org/buster-backports/unbound](buster-backports).
+This version is e.g. available using [buster-backports](https://packages.debian.org/buster-backports/unbound).

 For installing unbound execute: `sudo apt install unbound`.
 I also strongly recommend installing the `dns-utils` package.